aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M07-Unit 5 Restrict network access to PaaS resources with virtual network service endpoints.md

    <validation step="52806dfa-dd22-4a6f-8fb7-935bf4e6c237" />

 ## Task 10: Confirm access to storage account

+In this task, you'll connect to the ContosoPrivate VM, map the Azure file share to drive Z using PowerShell, and confirm there is no outbound connectivity to the internet.

 1. On the **Virtual Machine** blade, select **ContosoPrivate** VM.